Anja Pärson: Biography

-Pärson was born in Umeå, Sweden and has Sámi roots.
+Pärson was born in Tärnaby, Sweden, and has Sámi roots.
 Pärson was introduced to ski racing by her sister, Frida, and is now trained by her father, Anders.
 Her first World Cup race was a giant slalom at the World Cup Finals at Crans-Montana, Switzerland (on 15 March 1998).
 She qualified for that race as the new junior World Champion but only finished 25th in last place.
 She won her first World Cup race, a slalom at Mammoth Mountain, California, in December 1998 at age 17, and her first gold medal at St. Anton, Austria, in 2001.
 She clinched the silver medal in the giant slalom and the bronze medal in the slalom at the 2002 Winter Olympics, and added the gold in slalom plus two more bronze medals in downhill and combined in 2006 Winter Olympics.

 Pärson won the Alpine Skiing World Cup overall title in 2004 and 2005.
 The latter title was won by the smallest margin ever, only 3 points over her fierce rival, Janica Kostelić.
 Initially a slalom and giant slalom specialist, she won her first super-G and downhill races in March 2005 at San Sicario, Italy, during the pre-Olympic competitions.
 In total, she has won 42 World Cup races in all five disciplines.

 Pärson has won seven gold medals in the FIS Alpine World Ski Championships, in 2001 (slalom), 2003 (giant slalom), 2005 (giant slalom, super-G) and 2007 (super-G, super combined, downhill).
 These go along with two silver and three bronze medals in other events in 2001, 2005, 2007 and 2011.
 With her three gold medals in 2007 at Åre, Sweden, she became the first skier in history to win World Championship golds in all five disciplines.